 This summery Grilled Cheese Caprese recipe is perfect for when juicy local tomatoes are in the market.
-Quick and tasty, this sandwich takes the classic Caprese salad ingredients — fresh mozzarella, tomato, and basil — to make a simplified, dare I say Americanized version of the Italian favorite ‘Mozzarella in Carrozza’, only with less work and no frying.
-Serve with a simple arugula salad, and you’ll have an outstanding summer lunch in a jiffy.
+Quick and tasty, this sandwich takes the classic Caprese salad ingredients; fresh mozzarella, tomato, and basi, to... make a simplified, Italian favorite ‘Mozzarella in Carrozza’, only with less work and no frying.
+Serve with a simple arugula salad to get an outstanding summer lunch in only 20 minutes.
 Buon appetito!

 For the best results, use freshly made balled mozzarella cheese.
-Don’t buy either the grated or sliced processed mozzarella if you can help it.
 Many supermarkets now make their own mozzarella.
 If they don’t, Bel Gioioso is a good standby.

-If you are on a neutropenic diet, you may want to quickly sear or sautée the tomato first.
+If on a neutropenic diet, quickly sear or sauté the tomato first.